-- try to ensure that their parents or guardians have given us written permission. - ensure if we do not have permission to use the image of a particular child, we will make them unrecognisable to ensure that they are not left out of situations unnecessarily. - not include a child's image and their full name together without permission from the parents or guardians e.g. if the child has won an award. - ensure that children are in appropriate dress. - remove photos at the request of a parent, guardian or child.
+- try to ensure that their parents or guardians have given us written permission - ensure if we do not have permission to use the image of a particular child, we will make them unrecognisable to ensure that they are not left out of situations unnecessarily - not include both a child's image and their name - use first names and an initial only - ensure that children are in appropriate dress - remove photos at the request of a parent, guardian or child.
 This request can be made verbally or in writing to the child's teacher or to the ICT Coordinator.
-We will endeavour to remove the photograph as soon as possible. - not re-use any photographs or recordings after a child leaves this school. - ask parents or guardians who are recording video or taking digital images at public events e.g. school play or sports day, that they do not publish these online.
+We will endeavour to remove the photograph as soon as possible - not re-use any photographs or recordings after a child leaves this school - ask parents or guardians who are recording video or taking digital images at public events e.g. school play or sports day, that they do not publish these online.